100 S. River Street

 Medallion is my baby, figuratively speaking.
 And it is not my only one.
 There are my literal children—three of them—and four grandchildren.
 And pets too numerous to mention.
 Twenty house pets alone, a pig included.
 Hey, it’s a big house, OK?
 Then there are all the critters on my 130-acre rescue farm: pigs, chickens, goats, rabbits, dogs, cats, horses, cattle, exotics.
 You can pretty much just name it, and I’ve probably got it.
 In my spare time (not much), I’m an author, of course, and an obsessed devourer of the written word.
-Oh, and did I mention I show horses around the country with my husband and daughter?
+Oh, and did I mention I show horses around the country with my daughter?
 No, actually, I DON’T sleep.

 COO, Medallion Media Group

 My name should be spelled with two Ds, thus making it ADDam Mock.
 Why?
 Because I’m chemically imbalanced and have joyously been diagnosed with attention deficit disorder.
 Let the good times roll.
 Being the prez of Medallion Media gives me a huge outlet for my mind forever voyaging, and for that I’m grateful.

 By the way, buy my book!

 I believe that my interpretive dance at the local grocery store improves the lives of the strangers there.
 I also believe that Michael Myers and Dr. Loomis have never died, and will never die.
 When people question my irrational behavior, they are satisfied with the explanation, “Oh, I’m an artist.”
 Being vice president of Medallion Media has allowed me an avenue to boost other people’s goals while remaining unashamed of how weird I really am.

 “All you need is faith and trust . . . and a little pixie dust!”